Close Menu

 • delay in cognitive development

-• specific deficits in speech, language and auditory short-term memory
+• specific deficits in speech, language and short term memory

 • higher risk for Depression and Alzheimers disease

-If your child is born with low birth weight or has developmental delays, then you can learn more about childhood SSI benefits.
+If your child is born with low birth weight or has developmental delays, then learn about childhood SSI benefits.

 WHAT ARE THE TREATMENT OPTIONS FOR DOWN SYNDROME?